European System of Financial Supervision

 1. European supervisory authorities (ESAs)

-The primary objective of the ESAs, as defined in their respective founding regulations (the ‘ESAs Regulations’), is to protect the public interest by helping to underpin the stability and effectiveness of the financial system.
-More specifically, the ESAs play a role in:
+The primary objective of the ESAs, as defined in their respective founding regulations (the ‘ESAs Regulations’), is to protect the public interest by helping to reinforce the stability and effectiveness of the EU financial system.

-The three ESAs are organised in the same way.
-Their governance structure includes the Board of Supervisors, the Management Board, the Chair and the Executive Director.
-The Board of Supervisors is the main decision-making body and consists of the Chair, the head of the competent supervisory authority in each Member State and one representative from each of the Commission, the European Central Bank (ECB), the ESRB and the other two ESAs.
+In each of the three ESAs, the Board of Supervisors is the main decision-making body and consists of the chairperson, the head of the competent supervisory authority in each Member State and one representative from each of the Commission, the European Central Bank (ECB), the ESRB and the other two ESAs.

 a.
 European Banking Authority (EBA)

-Originally based in London, the EBA relocated to Paris in June 2019 owing to the United Kingdom’s withdrawal from the EU.
+Originally based in London, the EBA relocated to Paris in June 2019.
 The purview of the EBA encompasses credit institutions, financial conglomerates, investment firms, payment institutions and e-money institutions.
-With the review of 2019, the EBA was also entrusted with preventing the financial system from being used for the purposes of money laundering and the financing of terrorism.
+With regard to credit institutions, the EBA has the same functions with regard to their crisis management and resolution that it has with regard to their supervision; to this end, it hosts a separate committee composed of representatives of the national resolution authorities and the Single Resolution Board.
+Following the 2019 review, the EBA was also entrusted with preventing the financial system from being used for the purposes of money laundering and the financing of terrorism.

 b.
 European Insurance and Occupational Pensions Authority (EIOPA)